-Created by DCA and the Department for the Aging, this flyer offers contractors tips on working with seniors, making homes senior-friendly, and helping seniors go “green.”
+Created by DCWP and the Department for the Aging, this flyer offers contractors tips on working with seniors, making homes senior-friendly, and helping seniors go “green.”

 - Important Update about Home Improvement Salespersons

-Local Law 31 of 2020 repeals the licensing requirement for Home Improvement Salespersons.
-Beginning August 9, 2020, DCA will no longer license Home Improvement Salespersons and will no longer accept new or renewal applications.
+Local Law 31 of 2020 repealed the licensing requirement for Home Improvement Salespersons.
+As of August 9, 2020, DCWP no longer licenses Home Improvement Salespersons and will no longer accept new or renewal applications.
 This repeal does not impact the licensing requirement for Home Improvement Contractors.